128technology/docs/docs/about_supported_platforms.md

 #### Compatible Platform BIOS Reccomendations

 Platforms may have a varity of different features and capabilities configurable in the system BIOS.
-When running 128T on compatible platforms, the following a some BIOS settings reccomendations:
+When running 128T on compatible platforms, the following are some BIOS settings reccomendations:
 * Hyperthreading disabled for platform operating as a router
 * Hyperthreading enabled for platform operating as a conductor
-* Lan bypass disabled
+* LAN bypass disabled
 * Wake on LAN disabled
 * Date time format: UTC format / GMT time zone
 * Power on setting: always on
 * Setup prompt timeout value: 3 seconds
-* Bboot mode: do not change manufacturer's settings (Legacy or UEFI accepted)
+* Boot mode: do not change manufacturer's settings (Legacy or UEFI accepted)
 * Boot order: HDD, USB, PXE
-* Watchdog time: enabled
+* Watchdog timer: enabled
 * Power profile: maximum performance
 * System version, release date, manufacturer's part number, and serial number set in DMI table